How To Remove Formula in Excel (While Keeping the Data)Apr 07, 2022

-The goal of removing formulas in Excel may be to reduce the file size or if (for some reason) you want to hide how the work got done so you don't want other people to see how the calculations are done in the worksheet.
-Removing formulas from your workbook also frees up usable computer processing power which is always nice whenever you're working with spreadsheets that are probably too large for Excel to handle in the first place.
-In these cases, it might be in your favor to remove the formula.
+The goal of removing formulas in Excel may be to reduce the file size, or if (for some reason) you want to hide how the work got done, you don't want other people to see how the calculations are done in the worksheet.
+Removing formulas from your workbook also frees up usable computer processing power, which is always nice whenever you're working with spreadsheets that are probably too large for Excel to handle in the first place.
+In these cases, removing the formula might be in your favor.

-Generally, when you're creating reports, it's always nice to keep only the values if the only use-case for it is to read the sheet at face value.
+Generally, when creating reports, it's always lovely to keep only the values if the only use-case for it is to read the sheet at face value.

-Let's see how you can remove formulas in your spreadsheet, keeping only the final value in the workbook by using the following methods.
-You can also apply this on multiple sheets by these grouping feature below:
+Let's see how you can remove formulas in your spreadsheet, keeping only the final value in the workbook using the following methods.
+You can also apply this on multiple sheets by the grouping feature below:

 Remove the Formulas in Excel and Keep the Values to Get Only the Final Value.

 This is probably the simplest way of removing formulas in Excel.
 All you have to know is how to copy and paste values in cells.